pony-montana/simple-dwl/README.md

 You will find dotfiles in .config

+A pseudo-complete list of program I use is in .local/share/packagelist.txt

 The original tower of babel everyone is searching that I stole from the museum of Wi Kipedia is in .local/share/bg

-You can now clone this repo and copy the dotfiles in the right places.

 # ATTENTION